 Educating, Mentoring, Empowering and Reaffirming our Girls for Excellence

-The EMERGE Reentry pilot initiative is an innovative educational reentry program facilitated as a partnership between The Mentoring Center (TMC), The National Black Women’s Justice Institute (NBWJI), Alameda County Office of Education (ACOE), and Laney College.
-The program is for young women in Alameda County, ages 16-18, who are returning to school from a condition of confinement or incarceration.
+The EMERGE Reentry pilot initiative is an innovative educational reentry program facilitated as a partnership between The Mentoring Center (TMC), The National Black Women’s Justice Institute (NBWJI), Alameda County Office of Education (ACOE), and Girls Inc. The program is for young women in Alameda County, ages 16-18, who are returning to school from a condition of confinement or incarceration.
 The EMERGE Reentry Program began in February 2016 with a full program launch, with the goals of repairing reentering girls’ relationships with school, recovering missing school credits toward their completion of a high school diploma, and facilitating their enrollment in an institution of higher learning and/or permanent employment.
 Ultimately, this program is designed to facilitate a “confinement to college and career” pathway for young women.

 Using a healing-informed, strengths-based, gender-responsive continuum of learning for girls, this program is simultaneously responsive to girls’ learning objectives and career goals through an integrated learning curriculum that provides the rigors of instructional and academic dialogue.
 This project includes a collaborative teaching model that seeks to frame the academic successes of girls in trouble with the law as not only a critical part of their healing and reentry after a period of confinement or incarceration, but also as an act of social justice.